Graduate Certificate in Early Childhood Mental Health

 - Child Protection Agencies, such as DCF

 The program includes the following courses, all of which emphasize culturally relevant, strengths-based, and evidence-informed approaches to assessment and intervention.
-The program is designed so it can be completed in as little as one year of study.

 Early Childhood Mental Health, Practice, Policy & Research